alex-edwards-44/alex-edwards-44.github.io/essays/AI-in-SE.md

 ### 2. In-Class Practice WODs

 During these sessions, I rarely used AI.
-I preferred to rely on my own problem-solving skills and collaborate with classmates to reach the solution.
-The group dynamic and hands-on problem solving made AI feel unnecessary in this context.
+I preferred to rely on my own problem solving skills and collaborate with classmates to reach the solution.
+The group dynamic and hands on problem solving made AI feel unnecessary in this context.

-The collaborative environment during practice WODs offered something AI couldn't replicate—including the social aspects of problem-solving.
+The collaborative environment during practice WODs offered something AI couldn't replicate including the social aspects of problem-solving.
 We often arrived at more creative solutions through group work than when using AI individually.

 ### 3. In-Class WODs

-I tried to work through as much of the in-class WODs as possible without AI.
+I tried to work through as much of the in class WODs as possible without AI.
 However, given the time constraints, I often used AI for specific tasks, like generating simple HTML or React component formatting when instructions were clearly provided.

 ### 4. Essays

 When writing essays, I generally drafted my own outline and content first.
 I then used ChatGPT to improve the flow, polish the language, and strengthen my arguments.
 It acted as a writing assistant rather than a replacement.

-This mirrored professional editing workflows—maintaining ownership while enhancing clarity.
+This mirrored professional editing workflows, maintaining ownership while enhancing clarity.
 Occasionally disagreeing with suggestions helped strengthen my writing identity and style.

 ### 5. Final Project